hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step6-bookinfo-arch.md

-The BookInfo sample application deployed is composed of four microservices.
+The Bookinfo sample application deployed is composed of four microservices.

 | Microservice  | Description                                                                      |
 |---------------|----------------------------------------------------------------------------------|